Itineraries

 Experience the small-town charm of Macon at Phillip’s Place Bed and Breakfast, housed in a Classical Revival style home, built in the 1890s.
 The inn offers four guest suites, a formal dining room, parlor and an adjoining court yard.

-E. The Vineyard Mansion Bed and Breakfast
+E. Vineyard Mansion and Carriage House

 The Romanesque Revival style Vineyard Mansion and Carriage House was built in 1890 for a prominent attorney in St. Joseph.
 The property is located in the Museum Hill Historic District, an area known for its stunning, Victorian-era homes.